chelseabai/Audio-VR-Shooting-Game/README.md

 **Soundtrack**
 - Painted Skies (Melodic Prog Metal) from https://www.cambridge-mt.com/ms/mtk/
-> Note the music track we used is a multi-track with a total number of 17 individual tracks.
-Since we would like to work with specific frequencies: e.g. low frequency drum pattern for beat detection, multi-track alleviates the problem by providing tracks with the desirable frequency range easily.
+> **Note:** The music track we used is **a multi-track version** with a total number of 17 individual tracks.
+Since we would like to work with specific frequencies (e.g. low frequency drum pattern for beat detection), the analysis can be performed on the track with that specific instrument directly, improving accuracy.

 ### Development Process
 #### Stage 1: Ideation (W6)